AliMasood077/AliMasood077/README.md

 - 👋 Hi, I’m Ali Masood
 - 🌱 I’m currently learning Data Structures and Assembly Language
-- 🌱Next thing in my to do list is Flutter and SQL
+- 🌱Next thing in my to do list is HTML/CSS and javascript
 - 💬 Ask me about: C++